EOX-A/eox-a.github.com/index.md

 ---
 layout: default
-title: eox-a.github.com
+title: EOX IT Services GmbH
 ---

-# EOX @ github
+# EOX IT Services GmbH

-Welcome to the EOX company on github.
+## About us
+EOX IT Services GmbH is a young, innovative company, combining interdisciplinary skills with specialized know-how for providing spatial observation information technology solutions.
+The main area of EOX activities concerns the development and advancement of e-Environment and geo-spatial information infrastructures with special emphasis placed on satellite Earth Observation systems and next generation applications.

+Please alse see our homepage at [eox.at](http://eox.at).

+## On Github
 For an overview of our current projects see [github.com/eox-a](http://github.com/eox-a/).

-In the (near) future we will update this page with more information!